-PDs - calculate the long-run average default rate from the internal default data available for each pool.
+PDs - calculate the long-run average default rate from the internal and external default data available for each pool.
 When internal data is not available in sufficient quantity, external data is used but only in the case where it is relevant to the pool.

-LGDs - consider a downturn scenario and the loss that would be incurred on defaulted loans in each pool.
+LGDs - consider a downturn scenario and the loss that would be incurred for this scenario on defaulted loans in each pool.

 Macquarie applies a standard definition of default, which is that an item is considered defaulted when it is either (i) 90 days past due or; (ii) unlikely to pay.
-'Unlikely to pay' is defined in Macquarie policy based on APRA standards.
+'Unlikely to pay' is defined in Macquarie policies based on APRA standards.